hn303/CamLandEc-RM03/supervision1-assignment.md

 ## Assignment overview
 In this assignment, you will extract the wards in the Cambridge city area using the Cambridgeshire data.
 After that, you will link the population data to the respective wards, and compute population density of each ward.
-You will also examine other datasets to assess the number of car parks in Cambridge city, as well as in a specific ward.
-Lastly, you will make a map with essential elements in the Layout View.

-By the end of this exercise, you will be able to import shapefile data using QGIS, extract data from a larger dataset through selection by expression, spatially join tabular data to the shapefile, delete field from attribute table of a shapefile, use calculate geometry and field calculator tools, use the dissolve function, and use the select by location tool.
-Data required:
-1. Cambridgeshire district wards (polygon)
-2. Cambridgeshire population (table)
+Lastly, you will symbolize population density in cambridge.

 ## Tasks
 1. Download `Cambridge District Wards` data of Cambridgeshire from: [Cambridgeshire Insight Open Data](https://data.cambridgeshireinsight.org.uk/dataset/wardselectoral-divisions/resource/a5da0436-1142-48a9-8d82-d070fae138aa) and import into QGIS.